Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-FLUFF.
+You become chaos incarnate, spreading your madness wherever you strike.
 For the duration of this effect, your basic attacks are automatically criticals if they hit.
 In addition, gain the _spreading chaos_ condition.
 Creatures with _spreading chaos_ have suffer the following effects:
 - effects that mirror those of the [crazed](rules/conditions/ailments.md?id=crazed) ailment
 - after they hit another creature with an attack, that creature also gains the _spreading chaos_ condition
 - _spreading chaos_ cannot be removed as long as your concentration holds, and creatures cannot become immune to its effects